If you’ve been using “pipeline” and “funnel” to mean the same thing, you might want to pay attention.

 What is a sales pipeline?

-A sales pipeline is a specific sequence of actions that a sales rep needs to take in order to move a prospect from a new lead to a customer.
-Once each stage is completed, the prospect is advanced to the next stage.
+A sales pipeline is a set of stages that a prospect moves through, as they progress from a new lead to a customer.
+Once each pipeline stage is completed, the prospect is advanced to the next stage.

 16 sales process templates for B2B pipelines